The AD8: The Washington University Dementia Screening Test

 Issue #14 of Dementia Series

 WHY: Alzheimer’s disease (AD) and other dementias are under-recognized and under-diagnosed in the community (Galvin et al., 2005).
 Primary care practitioners are the most likely provider to detect early symptoms of AD and other dementias in older adults.
-In primary care settings, providers can expect 11% of people 65 and older and 32% of those 85 and older to have AD, with the incidence expected to rise due to the increasing number of people aged 65 and older (Alzheimer's Association, 2016).
+In primary care settings, providers can expect 11% of people 65 and older and 32% of those 85 and older to have AD, with the incidence expected to rise due to the increasing number of people aged 65 and older (Alzheimer’s Association, 2022).
 Screening to identify older adults early in the disease process is important in order to offer treatment and future planning for the patient and their family caregivers.
-This Try This document introduces The AD8: The Washington University Dementia Screening Test, also known as “Eight-item Interview to Differentiate Aging and Dementia” (AD8), a short and simple to use instrument that an informant or older adult can complete prior to seeing the primary care provider or other health care practitioner (Galvin et al., 2005, 2006, 2007a, 2007b).
+This Try This:® document describes The AD8: The Washington University Dementia Screening Test, also known as “Eight-item Interview to Differentiate Aging and Dementia” (AD8), a short and simple to use instrument that an informant or older adult can complete prior to seeing the primary care provider or other health care practitioner (Galvin et al., 2005, 2006, 2007a, 2007b).

 TARGET POPULATION: Use with Medicare beneficiaries during their Medicare Annual Wellness visits as the AD8 meets requirements for the cognitive assessment component.
 Given that 81% of people with Alzheimer’s disease are 75 years or older (Alzheimer’s Association, 2016), in primary care consider screening this population at any visit and update the AD8 record annually.
 Adults younger than 75 who are experiencing changes in cognition or whose family or friends have noticed a change should also complete an AD8.